kodeartist/winkcms/README.md

 ## How do I configure blink to start posting?
 -  After getting Laravel
 -  Do a basic configuration to download all composer vendor files
--  Configure you database
+-  Configure your database

 ## TO DO LIST
 - [X]  Set up a basic publishing demo
+- [X] Create a demo theme for startups
 - [ ]  Do a basic Gallery
-- [ ] Create a demo theme for startups
+- [ ]  Create a quick self Installer

 ## How do I get a quick set up?
--  Email me via [sirkode@gmail.com](mailto:sirkode@gmail.com) and I can do it for you at a minimal fee!
+-  Email me via [sirkode@gmail.com](mailto:sirkode@gmail.com) and I can do it for you at a reasonable fee!

 ## Contributing